gridlocdev/JS-To-Bookmarklet/README.md

 ## What does this PowerShell script do?

-It's a pretty small utility, in fact it's a lesser amount of lines than this README.
-All it does is takes out all the line breaks and spaces from a JavaScript file and inserts the Bookmarklet browser syntax around it.
+It's a pretty small utility, all it does is takes out all the line breaks and spaces from a JavaScript file and inserts the Bookmarklet browser syntax around it.
 Feel free to edit it as you need if something does not work in your exported JavaScript bookmarklet.

 ## How do I use this script?